yintrigue/portfolio-ds/ml_visualizing_neural_net/README.md

 <img src="./img/results_3.png" width="500"/>
 <img src="./img/results_4.png" width="700"/>

-However, by the end of the 10th epoch, examples close to each other **no longer look similar** even when they are correctly classified by EfficientNet-B0.
+However, by the end of the **10th epoch**, examples close to each other **no longer look similar** even when they are correctly classified by EfficientNet-B0.
 Why?
-My hypothesis is that with 10 epochs of training, EfficientNet-B0 is now picking up subtitle details that can no longer be understood by my untrained eyes.
+My hypothesis is that with 10 epochs of training, EfficientNet-B0 is now picking up subtle details that **untrained eyes can no longer understand**.

 Wow!
 EfficientNet-B0 is on its way to become an expert on diagnosing Melanoma!